 Every year thousands of trekkers around the globe trek to the Everest region and as they proceed through the trail they eat kinds of stuff and they left packets to ruin the surrounding.
 In cold, even the decomposable waste is not able to fully decompose which makes it even worse.
 Now there is lots of garbage in the Everest region, so we need to be more careful to not make it even worse.

 Recently, there is a campaign going on which is solely focused on cleaning and sanitizing the trails to Everest base camp and the Everest expedition.
 The camping is being successful as they have been able to collect 3000 kg of garbage from the Everest region which has been there for over a long time.
-These are the garbage which is thrown by the trekkers, guide, and climbers while trekking to Everest base camp trek and doing the Everest expedition.
+These are the garbage that is thrown by the trekkers, guides, and climbers while trekking to Everest base camp trek and doing the Everest expedition.
 If you are to plan your waste management beforehand it will help the environment.
 You will be the one cleaning the Everest region.

-Manage Your Waste yourself:
+Manage Your Waste yourself

-Try to minimize your luggage:
+Try to minimize your luggage